WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 1. Heart Health: Plant-based diets are associated with lower levels of cholesterol and blood pressure, reducing the risk of heart disease and stroke.

 2. Weight Management: Plant-based diets tend to be lower in calories and saturated fats while being higher in fiber, which can aid in weight loss and weight management.
+If you are interested in reading about how macro nutrients in your diet affects your weight management goals read our blog here.

 3. Lower Risk of Chronic Diseases: Consuming a variety of plant-based foods rich in vitamins, minerals, and antioxidants can reduce the risk of developing chronic diseases such as type 2 diabetes, certain cancers, and hypertension.